LCrossman/Metagenomics_shotgun_tutorial/README.md

 ---

-Metagenomics | shotgun workflow tutorial
+Metagenomics | shotgun workflow tutorial | Data Science and Bioinformatics (BIO-7051B)

 <hr style="height:5px; border:none; color:#333; background-color:#333;">

 Currently *NOT FULLY WORKING* this is a draft only

 # Learning Objectives

----

 - Understand the basics of shotgun Metagenomics analysis to go from reads -> metagenome bins
 - To investigate bins in terms of 'who is there' and 'how much'